magga-traducciones/ajahn-chah-collected-singlevol/manuscript/markdown/misc_toilets-on-the-path.md

 yourself.
 That’s what made me leave the village monastery – the old people coming to offer food and bowing over and over again.
 I sat thinking about it.
 What’s so good about me that people should keep bowing to me so much?
-Wherever I go people raise their hands in Why is that?
+Wherever I go people raise their hands in añjali.
+Why is that?
 In what way am I worthy of it?
 As I thought about it I felt ashamed – ashamed to face my lay supporters.
 It wasn’t right.
 If you don’t think about this and do something about it right now, then when will you?
 You’ve got a good opportunity and you’re not taking it.
 Look